-No. When there is a crack in your foundation, it may have been caused by an escape of water, faulty workmanship, wear and tear, seepage or due to a window casing.
+No. When there is a crack in your foundation, it may have been caused by an escape of water, faulty workmanship, wear and tear, seepage, or a window casing.
 Typically a foundation crack is not covered by home insurance as it is the main structure of the home and a huge financial risk to the insurer.

 Does Home Insurance Cover Fire